How statistics are calculated

 Operational Uses of BIM:

 Post-construction.
-The completed BIM models assist facility managers and maintenance teams in managing and operating the building, providing a detailed reference that enhances the efficiency of renovations or repairs.
+The as-built BIM models guide facility managers and maintenance crews during the running and management of the building, offering a point of reference that improves the speed and accuracy of renovation or repair work.

 What is there in the future?

-By 2050, as urban populations swell, the role of digital models in urban planning and management is expected to become even more pivotal, making BIM and CIM essential tools in the construction and civil engineering industries.
+With the expected massive influx of urban populations by 2050, the role of digital models in urban planning and management is set to become more central than ever, and BIM and CIM more important tools for the construction and civil engineering sectors.